USA Cycling: International race camps

 USA Cycling takes dozens of juniors on international racing trips each year.
-These riders gain race experience at the world's top junior events, including Junior Paris-Roubaix and the Tour de L’Abitibi.
+These riders gain race experience at the world's top junior events, including Junior Paris-Roubaix and the Tour de L’Abitibi, where major wins were made in 2013.

 European resident programs

 Nearly 200 American cyclists live and train out of USA Cycling's houses in Belgium, Italy, and Germany each season.
 This allows them to be fully immersed in European race culture—a necessary element for advancing to the top tier of professional cycling.

 Racing levels

 USA Cycling racing levels are called categories, sometimes referred to as "cats".
 The lowest category for road, track, and cyclocross racing is 5 for men and women.
-The lowest category for mountain bike racing is 3 for both sexes.
+The lowest category for mountain bike racing is 3 for both genders.
 Decreasing categories represent higher ability levels with category 1 being the immediate step below professional level.

 Advancement

-Advancement to higher categories is based on experience, and is shown below.
+Advancement to higher categories is based on experience, as shown below.